 “There are, of course, more important factors contributing to climate change.
 However, the carbon footprint of cryptocurrency mining is large enough to discuss the possibility of its regulation, especially in those regions where electricity production is especially carbon intensive.
 One of the ways to improve the ecological balance is to unite large mining farms and transfer them to renewable energy sources, “- quoted the lead author of the study, a researcher at the Technical University of Munich and MIT Christian Stoll in an official press release.

 Do you invest in cryptocurrency?
 How has the collapse in cryptocurrency prices affected you?
 Share your opinion in the comments below!
-I would be happy to answer any questions or submit your project to my team at Astorts Group for evaluation.
+If you wanna learn more or know more you can contact my team or you can jump into a one-on-one call with me right now clicking one of the the below buttons.